 - Mental disease or defect

-If you've been charged with domestic violence, you must understand that this is an extremely serious allegation.
-You should seek out the services of an experienced Buffalo domestic violence attorney that has experience and a track record of success in handling domestic violence cases.
+If you’ve been charged with domestic violence, you must understand that this is an extremely serious allegation.
+You should seek out the services of an experienced Buffalo domestic violence attorney at Law Office of Drew Fritsch who has the experience and a track record of success in handling domestic violence cases.
 Attorney Drew Fritsch will fight to defend your freedom and your right to see your loved ones.